eth-lang/eth-lang/README.md

 _WARNING!
 This is highly experimental tech, use at your own risk and perils ;)_

-`eth` is a simple lisp that aims to give you the full power of the javascript language and ecosystem but within the lisp syntax you've come to love.
-Most things you can write in javascript you can directly translate to `eth`.
+`eth` is a simple lisp that aims to give you the full power of the JavaScript language and ecosystem but within the lisp syntax you've come to love.
+Most things you can write in javascript directly translate to `eth`.

-The Lisp syntax being more expressive than JavaScript aided by a few more concepts like everything being an expression, currying and function composition it becomes easy to let go of the need for ES6+ and compile those simple concepts directly to ES5 JavaScript removing the need for setting up the Babel transpiler and friends on top of `eth`.
+The Lisp syntax being more expressive than JavaScript aided by a few more concepts like everything being an expression, **currying** and **function composition** it becomes easy to get all of the goodies ES6 packs and more.

+As `eth` is a lisp, it has this property called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity) that basically means it's syntax is closely related to it's program's structure.
+This makes it possible to implement **macros** that provides you a way of extending the language you program with in ways that you never could with JavaScript.

 Here's what a package would look like: